CJCameron13/bmi-calculator/README.md

 Sep 8 - Learned about 'input' event listeners and did a quick test.
 Also corrected an oversight where I had several elements using the same ID.

+Sep 11 - Learned toFixed() method for setting a specific demical place.
+The calculator works!
+Still much work to be done and I only have the imperial version as of now.
+I also want it work a little smoother, such as waiting until the user has entered all stats before displaying the bmi.
+So I don't get any nasty NaNs.
+Very excited this is coming together however.

 ### Built with

 - Semantic HTML5 markup